Self Care for Kids: Help Your Family Unwind and Recharge

 Starting an afternoon tea time can help you and your kids wind down the day and get ready for the evening.
 Plus, as a comforting ritual, it just can’t be beat.
 A warm mug of tea is like a hug in a cup!
 Explore different flavors and blends with your kids, and learn if they like honey or sugar, milk or cream.
 To take it up a notch, ask a question of the day to stimulate thoughtful (or hilarious) conversations over your cuppas.

 Stretch Your Body with Free Yoga on YouTube

-One of the most beneficial self-care and mindfulness activities for kids is yoga — stretching, breathing, and being still can help create a lighter frame of mind and increase relaxation.
+One of the most beneficial mindfulness and self-care activities for kids is yoga, which is a great form of self care for kids to stretch, breathe, and relax.
 Fortunately, there are countless ways to learn stretching moves for all skill levels on YouTube.
 We recommend Yoga for Teens over at Yoga with Adrian, but there are tons of instructors and styles available at no cost.

 Get to Puzzling Once a Day

 Spending a long day paying attention in school followed by tons of homework can turn any kid into a near-zombie.
 We recommend a daily puzzle to keep those growing minds sharp and thinking outside the box.
 Find something that your kids like, whether it’s a sudoku, a crossword, KenKen, or even jigsaw puzzles — anything that gets them focusing intensely for a few minutes on problem-solving.